2023 Policy Positions including Weekly Q&A Discussions

 • The away team should arrive early enough before game time to adequately warm up their players.
 With agreement of both coaches and the field administrator, a game could be delayed to accommodate a late arrival.

 • The later of the published Arbiter game time or the home team published game time will take precedence in case of a difference.
-However, with both coaches’ agreement, a game may be started earlier than a published schedule.
+However, with both coaches’ agreement, a game may be started earlier than the published schedule.

 • Is there a CHSAA specified length of time between consecutively scheduled games?